Haripriya9851/DataEnrichment_Pipeline_with_GeminiAgent/Task 1 - Data Pipeline/README.md

 ## Notes
 - For larger datasets, consider upgrading to a premium Opencorporates API plan to avoid rate limiting.
-- The current submission demonstrates the pipeline's functionality on a sample of 50 franchisees due to API constraints.

 ## Environment Variables
 - `GOOGLE_API_KEY`: Your Google Generative AI API key